10m+

 Similarly, although P2P loans quote interest rates as if they were savings accounts, this interest rate is not guaranteed.

-The risk of this happening with one of the major P2P platforms is currently considered to be very small, since the most reputable providers have large reserve funds to protect their investors from defaulting debtors.
+The risk of this happening with one of the major P2P platforms is currently considered small since the most reputable providers have large reserve funds to protect their investors from defaulting debtors.

-However, in times of financial turmoil it may be that large numbers of debtors fail to repay their loans – which could place those reserve funds under strain.
+However, in times of financial turmoil, large numbers of debtors may fail to repay their loans, which could strain those reserve funds.

-Broadly speaking, P2P loans and IFISAs should be considered higher up the risk spectrum than cash or most bonds, but not quite as high as stocks & shares.
+P2P loans and IFISAs should be considered higher up the risk spectrum than cash or most bonds, but not quite as high as stocks and shares.

 What kind of returns can I expect from an innovative finance ISA?

-The IFISA with the highest ‘target returns’ currently offer up to 8% to 10% interest, though most are much lower than this; Ratesetter’s most ambitious IFISA offers 4%, but rates of 5% to 6% are not uncommon.
+The IFISA with the highest ‘target returns’ currently offer up to 8% interest, though some are lower than this.

 Some IFISAs also have fees or penalties for withdrawing money earlier than agreed.